 MCP Server

 If you run webinars regularly, you already know how valuable that content is.
-Each session captures real conversations with your audience and includes insights you can turn into blogs, social content, campaigns, and sales enablement.
+Each session captures real conversations with your audience and holds insights you can turn into blogs, social content, campaigns, and sales enablement.
 But turning that content into something usable usually forces a tradeoff.

 Today, marketers have two options.
-They can download their webinar content and move it into another system, such as an AI tool or a separate editing platform where they can repurpose it into clips, articles, or campaigns, or they can stay inside their webinar platform and use whatever built-in tools are available there.
+They can download their webinar content and move it into another system, such as an AI tool or a separate editing platform where they can repurpose it into clips, articles, or campaigns.
+Or they can stay inside their webinar platform and use whatever built-in tools are available there.

 Both approaches work, but they leave a gap relating to how modern marketing teams actually operate.